mexcdevelop/apidocs/source/index.html.md

 ## Contact us

-- MEXC API Telegram Grop [MEXC API Support Group](https://t.me/MEXCAPIsupport)
+- MEXC API Telegram Group [MEXC API Support Group](https://t.me/MEXCAPIsupport)
   - For any general questions about the API not covered in the documentation.
   - For any MM questions
 - MEXC Customer Support *website.app online customer server*